 - Should be brushed regularly.

 - Require all skin folds to be cleaned and dried routinely.

 - Only need an occasional bath.

 Although English Bulldogs have a short coat, they do still shed, more so than Frenchies.
-Brushing several times a week with a soft-bristled brush, rubber curry brush, or even grooming gloves is recommended.

 Long, intensive workout sessions are dangerous for this breed.
 A short daily walk is about as much as they’ll tolerate.
 A leisurely stroll for 20 – 30 minutes is typically acceptable.

 |Chris Christensen Soft Tufted Boar Brush||Check Price on Amazon|

 |Le Salon Essentials Rubber Grooming Brush with...||Check Price on Amazon|

 |PET GROOMING GLOVES – Best Professional...||Check Price on Amazon|